commschamp/comms_champion/README.md

 serialisation format without an ability to provide custom one.
 It makes them impossible to use to implement already defined and used binary communication protocol.
 - Inability to customise underlying types.
-Most (or all) of the mentioned code generating tools, which do allow customisation of binary data layout, choose to use **std::string** for string fields and/or **std::vector** for lists, as well as (de)serialisation code is generated to use standard streams (**std::istream** and **std::ostream**).
+Most (or all) of the available code generating tools, which do allow customisation of binary data layout, don't allow usage of custom data structures.
+They usually choose to use **std::string** for string fields and/or **std::vector** for lists, as well as (de)serialisation code is generated to use standard streams (**std::istream** and **std::ostream**).
 Even if such ability